How does it work?

 - Find a project that you want to support, and create your personalized fundraiser - it only takes a couple of minutes.

-- Share your fundraiser with your personal network through your preferred social media channels (Email, Facebook, Twitter etc.) and start receiving donations.
+- Share your fundraiser with your personal network through your preferred social media channels (Email, Facebook, X/Twitter etc.) and start receiving donations.

 - Your family and friends can now make a donation, leave an encouraging comment, and help you support the project you chose.